Let's Make a Deal: Monty Hall problem

 The Monty Hall problem, also called the Monty Hall paradox, is a famous question in probability theory presented as a hypothetical game on the show.
-In this game, a contestant is allowed to choose among three doors that conceal a true prize and two zonks.
-After this choice is made, the host opens a door that was not chosen and conceals a zonk, and then offers to trade the contestant's original choice for the item behind the other unopened door.
-The problem is to determine whether taking the trade improves the contestant's chance of winning.
+In this game, a trader is allowed to choose among three doors that conceal a true prize and two zonks.
+After this choice is made, the host opens a door that was not chosen and reveals a zonk, and then offers to trade the trader's original choice for the item behind the other unopened door.
+The problem is to determine whether taking the trade improves the trader's chance of winning.
 The correct answer is that it does, although people often reach the opposite conclusion through faulty reasoning.

-In an interview with The New York Times reporter John Tierney in 1991, Hall confirmed that when the host behaves strictly according to the problem description, it is advantageous for the contestant to take the trade.
-Yet as host on the show, he could decide which trades to offer based on the contestants' prior choices, which allowed him to play on them psychologically and control the number of wins.
+In an interview with The New York Times reporter John Tierney in 1991, Hall confirmed that when the host behaves strictly according to the problem description, it is advantageous for the trader to take the trade.
+Yet as host on the show, he could decide which trades to offer based on the traders' prior choices, which allowed him to play on them psychologically and control the number of wins.